bigscience-workshop/bigscience/jz/slurm/README.md

 source $six_ALL_CCFRWORK/start-prod
 srun --jobid $SLURM_JOBID ./test-nodes.py
 ```
-once it runs check the logs to see if any reported `False`.
+Once it runs check the logs to see if any reported `False`, those are the nodes you want to exclude.

 Now once the faulty node(s) is found, feed it to `sbatch`:
 ```